mattfidler/ErgoEmacs/ergoemacs/ergoemacs-keybindings/_README.txt

 * Extras
-To generate keyboard binding diagrams and scripts that allow you to use ergoemacs elsewhewe, please type M-x ergoemacs-extra.
+To generate keyboard binding diagrams and scripts that allow you to use ergoemacs elsewhere, please type M-x ergoemacs-extra.
 These scripts will be stored under the extras directory.

 Note that if you use an alternative layout on a QWERTY keyboard (such